|Rating:||8.9 / 10|

 If you have worn the Prana Zion Strectch Pants or if you have questions, we’d like to hear from you.
 Post your comment or question below

-$121 AUD RRP (you will find this online for almost $400 but you should pay any more for the than $150 AUD)
+AUD $144 RRP (you will find this product online for almost $400 but you shouldn’t pay any more for than AUD $160 for them)

 The Zion is also available in a convertible pant as well as shorts